zama-ai/concrete-fft/README.md

 exemption that gives rights to use our patents for research, evaluation and prototyping purposes, as well as for your personal projects.

-If you want to use Concrete in a commercial product however, you will need to purchase a separate commercial licence.
+If you want to use concrete-fft in a commercial product however, you will need to purchase a separate commercial licence.

 If you have any questions, please contact us at `hello@zama.ai.`